 The Department maintains approved rat and mouse colonies.
 Experimental equipment includes behavioral testing equipment and histological/histochemical facilities.
 Behavioral equipment includes a number of video-based systems [Morris water maze for rats and mice, rat and mouse radial arm mazes, novel object recognition, open field, elevated plus maze], a fear conditioning system, and Skinner boxes for self-administration studies.
 The histological equipment includes a Neurolucida system for morphological quantitation, two state of the art cryostats, and a humidity chamber for Golgi work.
-Various other histological stains and techniques [optical and fluorescent] are also supported.
-An in situ hybridization histochemistry laboratory has just moved to the David King labs.
-A new PCR system also recently arrived.
+Various other histological stains and techniques [optical and fluorescent] are also supported, including in situ hybridization histochemistry and PCR.
 The program has collaborative arrangements with the Center for Biomedical Genomics, at the Prince William campus, allowing for genetic analyses.